AsiaWi/hangman/README.md

 ## DATA MODEL

 ### FLOWCHARTS
-I have used https://www.lucidchart.com/pages/ to create a flow chart and help me with creating and coding the logic of the app.
+I have used [LUCIDCHART] (https://www.lucidchart.com/pages/) to create a flow chart and help me with creating and coding the logic of the app.

 ![flowchart_hangman](assets/docs/flowchart_hangman.png)